 Initial manuscript evaluation

-The Editorial Team evaluates first all the manuscripts.
+The Editorial Board evaluates first all the manuscripts.
 It is possible, though rare, for an exceptional manuscript to be accepted at this stage.
 The manuscripts rejected at this stage are either insufficiently original, and have scientific flaws, or are outside the aims and scope of the thematic issue.
 Papers accepted for publishing are forwarded to two (or three, sometimes) expert referees for peer-review evaluation.

 Type of peer review